Ichem Ferrah

-Ichem Ferrah (born 23 September 2005) is a French professional footballer who plays as a winger for club Cambuur, on loan from club Lille.
+Ichem Ferrah (born 23 September 2005) is a French professional footballer who plays as a winger for club Pisa.

 Career

 Ferrah came through the youth ranks at UJS Cheminot Tourcoing and Neuville before joining Lille's academy in 2018.
 In the 2022–23 season he was promoted to Lille's under-19, followed by their reserves in the Championnat National 3.
 On 28 December 2022 he made his first appearance on the bench of the senior team for a Ligue 1 match against Clermont.
 He signed his first professional contract with Lille on 6 January 2023, running to 2026.

 Ferrah made his senior debut as an 88th-minute substitute in a 2–0 Ligue 1 win over Metz on 3 December 2023, and appeared later that season in the UEFA Europa Conference League round of 16, coming off the bench in Lille's 3–0 first-leg victory at SK Sturm Graz.

 On 26 August 2024, Ferrah joined Rouen of the Championnat National on a season-long loan.
 He scored three goals in 26 total appearances.

-On 21 August 2025, he extended his contract with Lille to 2027 and moved on loan to Dutch Eerste Divisie club Cambuur for the 2025–26 season.
+On 21 August 2025, he extended his contract with Lille to 2027 and moved on loan to Eerste Divisie club Cambuur for the 2025–26 season.

+On 7 August 2026, Ferrah joined Serie B side Pisa on a five-year contract for €2.5 million.